Sonic Jump Fever

 Sonic Jump Fever was a 2014 vertical platform game developed by British studio Hardlight.
 It was the sequel to Sonic Jump.
-The game was made available for iOS and Android systems on July 10, 2014.
+The game was made available for iOS and Android systems on 10 July 2014.

-Sonic Jump Fever is no longer available to download on the Google Play Store as of November 7, 2016.
+Sonic Jump Fever is no longer available to download on the Google Play Store as of late 2018.

 Gameplay

 The gameplay is similar to that of the previous Sonic Jump title.
 The objective of the game is to navigate a vertical course as high as possible.
 The player tilts their device to move the character left and right, and can tap the screen to perform a double jump.
 Hitting opponents from below destroys them and scores the player points.
 Unlike the original Sonic Jump, Fever focuses on competitive multiplayer.
 The game contains a leaderboard displayed before each round showing players the high scores of other players.
 These leaderboard scores reset twice a week to encourage competitive play.